codemann8/alttpr_codetracker_codemann8/README.md

 - Advanced development feature, in Beta and disabled by default, output file when you enter dungeons or overworld (see `Customization` section below)

 ## Mode-Specific Features:
+#### Boss Shuffle
+- When using Boss Shuffle, you can choose a different boss to replace the original boss and the new logic rules will be applied.
+To perform this, you left-hold-click a Dungeon blip on the map and click on the dotted line at the Boss Location, a grid will appear where you can select the boss that resides there.

 #### Entrance Shuffle
 - For tracking entrances, not only can you mark an entrance as Checked, but you can also add an icon on the map, indicating where the entrance leads.
 This is done by left-hold-clicking a blip and clicking the dashed box.
 Selecting an icon will place an icon on the map for later reference.
 - In the `Dropdowns` section of the tracker, there are 8 dropdown icons, to be marked as they are found, to show which dropdowns are left to be found.
 In `Insanity Shuffle`, 4 additional dropdown icons appear.